torvinpe/video-analysis-service/README.md

 GET `/file`

-## Get info on one specific file
+## Download specific file

 GET `/file/<file_id>`

-The given file id can be the first characters of the SHA1, first match is returned.
+The given file id can be the first characters of the SHA1, returned if there is a single unambiguous match.

 ## Delete file